Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Hypertension

-High blood pressure is also known as Hypertension, it is an irregularity that occurs when blood vessels have high pressure, which can affect them.
-The Cardiologist is the specialist in treating these types of conditions.
+High blood pressure, also known as Hypertension, is an irregularity that occurs when blood vessels have high pressure, which can affect them.
+A Cardiologist is a specialist in treating these types of conditions.

-When the heart is beating, it pumps blood to the vessels, which carry the blood to all parts of the body.
-If the pressure is higher, the heart makes a greater effort to pump.
+When the heart beats, it pumps blood to the vessels, which carry it to all parts of the body.
+If the pressure is higher, the heart makes a more significant effort to pump.

-The normal blood pressure in adults is 120 mm of mercury (systolic pressure) when the heart beats and 80 mm of mercury (diastolic pressure), when it is more relaxed.
-Blood pressure is considered elevated if it is equal to or exceeds 90 mm of diastolic pressure and 140 mm of systolic pressure.
+Normal blood pressure in adults is 120 mm of mercury (systolic pressure) when the heart beats and 80 mm of mercury (diastolic pressure) when it is more relaxed.
+Blood pressure is considered elevated if it equals or exceeds 90 mm of diastolic pressure and 140 mm of systolic pressure.

 Blood Pressure Category